 For all other areas of Victoria please contact The Centre for Excellence in Child and Family Welfare on 1800 013 088.

 The first step is to attend a free information session.
 You will learn about the different types of foster care we provide, and about the support we offer our carers.
 You’ll then undertake a comprehensive training course, and need to submit the relevant paperwork.
 Finally, a staff member will meet with you to complete the assessment process.
 You may then be approved as an accredited carer.
-This process can take between three to six months.
+This process usually takes between three to six months, but can sometimes be longer depending on the circumstances.